The Non-convex Geometry of Low-rank Matrix Optimization: Understanding the Factored Landscapes for PSD Matrices

-where in the second inequality the last three terms involving $U$ were canceled and in the last equality the term $-UU^T$ was reintroduced both due to the critical point property $\nabla f(\phi(U))U = 0$.
-To build intuition on why \eqref{eqn:grad:f} is negative while the second term in \eqref{eqn:hess} remains small, we consider a simple example: the matrix Principal Component Analysis (PCA) problem.
+where both the second line and last line follow from the critical point property $\nabla f(\mU\mU^\top )\mU = \zero$.
+To gain some intuition on why~\eqref{nvx:eqn:grad:f} is negative while the second term in~\eqref{nvx:eqn:hess} remains small, we consider a simple example: the matrix PCA problem.